rsspp/experiments/README.md

 RSS++ Experiments
 =================

 This repository focuses on reproducing experiments, the code of RSS++ itself is now merged into mainline FastClick available at https://github.com/tbarbette/fastclick.
-The [https://github.com/rsspp/fastclick](FastClick repository in this organisation) is deprecated but is the only one that kept Metron support and allows full reproducibility.
+The [FastClick repository in the RSS++ organisation](https://github.com/rsspp/fastclick) is deprecated but is the only one that kept Metron support and allows full reproducibility.
 This folder contains one sub-folder per experiment.
 Some figures of RSS++ paper relate to the same experiment.

 Experiments have Makefiles that implement "make test" and "make graph". "make" alone will do both.